Frequently Asked Questions¶

 Recommendations: - Beginners: Default settings are recommended - Advanced: Visual preferences can be adjusted - Very advanced: Parameters can be experimented with on test charts first

-π How often do signals appear?¶
+π How often do events appear?¶

-Signal Frequency
+Event Frequency

 It depends on market conditions and timeframe.

-π Do I need Janus Atlas if I have Omnideck?¶
+π Do I need Janus Atlas if I have OmniDeck?¶

 Indicator Overlap

-No, Omnideck includes Janus Atlas levels.
+No, OmniDeck includes Janus Atlas levels.

-Most users choose either Omnideck (everything) OR individual indicators (custom setup).
+Most users choose either OmniDeck (everything) OR individual indicators (custom setup).

 π Common Issues¶

-β οΈ Signals appearing then disappearing?¶
+β οΈ Events appearing then disappearing?¶

 Critical Fix Required